Shibuya Hikarie: A Fancy Shopping Complex near Shibuya Station

 Guide to Shibuya Hikarie

-Shibuya has been popular among young people and it’s always on the cutting edge of an age where the newest trend cultures occur.
+Shibuya has been popular among young people, and it’s always on the cutting edge of an age where the newest trend cultures occur.
 Shibuya has developed dramatically since it was designated as a special region for city regeneration.
-The Shibuya station has been improved so that people can know more easily which way to get to their destinations.
+The Shibuya station has been upgraded to help people find their destinations more easily.

 Although Shibuya Hikarie was built in 2012, it has kept changing to catch up with the generation and still has been positioned as one of the main cultural spots in Shibuya.
 Here, let’s have a look at any updates in Shibuya Hikarie.